 Expression of dissatisfaction made to or about DVA, related to its products, services, staff or the handling of a complaint, where a response or resolution is explicitly or implicitly expected or legally required.

-A complaint is not:
+A complaint is neither:

-- a request for information or explanation of policies; or
+- a request for information or explanation of policies, or

 - a disagreement with a decision that has a formal avenue of appeal.